EventStore/documentation/docs/cloud/integrations/README.md

 If this happens consider increasing the size of the instance type for the cluster.

+#### Cluster consensus

+Every node on a cluster has it's gossip status queried twice each minute.
+An issue is opened if either the query fails or if the reported gossip state for each node is not identical on a multi-node cluster.

+The issue closes when the gossip status again returns expected values.

 ### Notifications

 Notifications represent noteworthy events which occur within the Event Store Cloud.
 Below you can find notifications examples.